 - BL for sustainable investments (BL Plus)

 - BL for agricultural investments (BL Plus )

 - Capital Strengthening Credit (Vermogensversterkend Krediet, VVK) for starting farmers and farmers who takeover a business for the first time

-Corona crisis: extension of Credit Guarantee Scheme for Agriculture
+Requirements for the Credit Guarantee Scheme for Agriculture (BL)

 - You have an agricultural enterprise (for example in agriculture, livestock or horticulture).